 Through the above chart fulfilled our requirement, we are unable to identify the Occupation with the least sales.
 Let us change the Chart style.
 To do so, right-click on the Chart and select the properties option from the context menu.

 Clicking the properties option opens a new window called Chart Properties.
 Please navigate to the Style tab, and change the Look.

 Now, see that the Grid chart is displaying the Pie Charts instead of a bubble chart.

 Let us hover over the mouse on the Pie chart.
-See that it is displaying the Country Name, Color, Occupation, and it is Sales amount (Data label).
+See that it displays the Country Name, Color, Occupation, and Sales amount (Data label).